uclahs-cds/tool-Nextflow-action/build-and-deploy-docs/README.md

 # Build and Deploy Pipeline Documentation

-This github action builds a documentation website and deploy it to [GitHub Pages](https://pages.github.com/) for the UCLAHS-CDS pipelines using [MKDocs](https://www.mkdocs.org/).
-It takes the README.md and split sections into individual pages base on the headings.
-A mkdocs config yaml file can also be used to specify specific parameters including additional documentations.
-Documentations must be written in Markdown syntax.
+This Github Action builds a documentation website and deploys it to [GitHub Pages](https://pages.github.com/) for the UCLAHS-CDS pipelines using [MKDocs](https://www.mkdocs.org/).

+The pipeline's README.md is split into individual pages based on [level 2 headings](https://www.markdownguide.org/basic-syntax/#headings).
+A MkDocs config yaml file can also be used to specify specific parameters including additional documentation.
+Documentation must be written in Markdown syntax.

 ## Example